 The Student Health Center is located in the Health and Safety Center.
-During the academic terms, the clinic is open Monday through Friday.
-Hours vary and are posted each semester.
-Students may receive assistance from the University Police Office, which is also located in the Health and Safety Center, when the health center is closed.
-Family practice physicians are available to see students on campus at no cost to the student.
-Physician hours are posted each semester.
-A Women's Health Clinic is held on the Tuesday of each week that school is in session.
-Appointments are required.
+The SHC is open Monday through Friday, and the hours of operation are posted each semester.
+After hours, students may receive assistance from the University Police Department in the Health and Safety Center.
+A family practice physician is available to see students by appointment during scheduled clinic hours at no cost to the student.